piotrmurach/tty-config/README.md

 config.set 'settings.base', value: 'USD'
 ```

+Internally all configuration settings are stored as string keys for ease of working with configuration files and command line application's inputs.

 ### 2.2 set_if_empty

 To set a configuration setting only if it hasn't been set before use `set_if_empty`: